This magic LITTLE WORD can MAKE YOU SOUND more like a FRENCH NATIVE SPEAKER

 When I said, I bought myself a little sweater, well, it makes it look cute.

-Or if I say, I bought a little jewelry for Vanessa's birthday, it's to add a little cuteness, I got her a little something.
+Or if I say, I bought a little piece of jewelry for Vanessa's birthday, it's to add a little cuteness, I got her a little something.

-That's it for today, I hope you enjoyed this video and that you understood the use of the word small.
+That's it for today, I hope you enjoyed this video and understood the use of the word small.

-As I've often told you, uses it somewhat unconsciously to downplay something or to press the fact that something is cute.
+As I've often told you, it's used a little unconsciously to minimize something or to emphasize the fact that something is cute.

-But most of the time, it is used as a tic of language.
+But most of the time, we use it as a kind of linguistic tic.

 Everything becomes, everything becomes small.

-Feel free to tell me in comments if there are other words in French that are perhaps used in everyday life in a roundabout way.
+Don't hesitate to let me know in the comments if there are any other words in French whose everyday use is perhaps a bit of a roundabout way.

-I hope you liked this video.
-In any case, if you liked it think of putting a like, it is very important for me and especially if you are new, subscribe and activate the bell to not miss any video.
+I hope you enjoyed this video.
+In any case, if you liked it, don't forget to put a like, it's very important to me and especially if you're new, subscribe and activate the bell so you don't miss any video.

 I'll see you very, very soon.